OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/02-multiple-leds.md

 >You can probably guess that the column labelled `+` will be used to share a power supply.
 We'll be calling it the `Vcc` rail often in the future!

 Once you've done the above for all six LEDs, let's connect a jumper wire from the `GND` rail on the breadboard to a Ground pin on the Omega - those will be labelled `GND`.
-Since the two red and blue rails are connected vertically, what we've done is connect **all** of the LED cathodes to the Ground using just **one pin** on the Arduino dock.
+Since the two red and blue rails are connected vertically, what we've done is connect **all** of the LED cathodes to the Ground using just **one pin** on the Arduino Dock.

 To finish off the circuit, we need to connect the anodes of our LEDs to GPIOs on the Arduino Dock.
 We'll be using six digital GPIOs (`9`, `8`, `7`, `6`, `5`, `4`) on the Arduino Dock (near the jack barrel connector).